chadwhitacre/openpath/2026/vibe-coding-fuels-open-source/index.md

 noindex: true
 ---

-Some economists published a paper last month titled, "[Vibe Coding Kills Open Source](https://arxiv.org/abs/2601.15494)".
+Some economists published a paper last month titled "[Vibe Coding Kills Open Source](https://arxiv.org/abs/2601.15494)".
 They hypothesized that, because agentic coding relieves human devs of direct interaction with the Open Source projects on which they depend, attention-based business models adjacent to